-Simply put, we collect the solar rays and then convert them into electricity with the help of some highly efficient panels.
+Simply put, we collect solar rays and convert them into electricity with the help of highly efficient panels.
 But how?
 Read on, curious reader.
 We’ve got all the answers for you!

 Table of Contents

 The solar rays that the sun emits contain little packets of energy, which we call photons.
-These are actually what helps to generate solar energy.
-When these photons strike a solar cell, the electrons present begin to lose from their atoms.
+These are actually what help to generate solar energy.
+When these photons strike a solar cell, the electrons present begin to lose their atoms.

-An electrical circuit is formed by connecting conductors to the positive and negative sides of a cell.
+Connecting conductors form an electrical circuit to a cell’s positive and negative sides.
 The free-flowing electrons through the circuit then generate electricity.
-This means that multiple such cells will form one panel, and similarly, multiple such panels will form the solar energy system.
+This means that multiple such cells will form one panel; similarly, multiple such panels will form the solar energy system.

-We can also say that having multiple panels should give you a higher amount of energy.
+We can also say that having multiple panels should give you more energy.
 Thus, when these little packets are gathered and turned into electrical energy, we can reap the benefits of cost-efficient and eco-friendly energy.